 as a spreadsheet.
 Note that R language is case-sensitive.

-# levels of the variable Sex, the $ sign means "within"
+# levels of the variable Sex, the $ sign means "within", or in other words the column

 levels(anole$Sex)